capitencod/Truth-or-Dare/README.md

 # Truth-or-Dare
+Discord Truth-or-Dare Bot
-discord Truth-or-Dare Bot You Can Easly Change Or Add Questions
+You Can Easly Change Or Add Questions